Gin to disinfectant: Belgian distillery joins fight against coronavirus

 “Our company is suffering economic losses - our bar and restaurant are closed, and our clients are also affected a lot,” he said.
 “We can compensate for this a bit now, but we wouldn’t want anything else but for everything to go back to normal.”

 The Belgians are not alone.
-LVMH, the conglomerate behind Louis Vuitton, has said perfume factories in France, which normally turn out fragrances and cosmetics for Christian Dior, Guerlain and Givenchy, would start producing sanitiser gel to be distributed free to hospitals and health workers.
-(Writing by Gabriela Baczynska; Editing by Giles Elgood)
+LVMH, the conglomerate behind Louis Vuitton, has said perfume factories in France, which normally turn out fragrances and cosmetics for Christian Dior, Guerlain and Givenchy, would start producing sanitizer gel to be distributed free to hospitals and health workers.